- $680* per credit

 Gonzaga University offers payment plans to assist you in financing your education.
 Typical options offered by Student Accounts include paying your balance in full each semester or paying your balance in monthly installments to make your payments more manageable.

 These may exist through community organizations.
 Check with service organizations like the Knights of Columbus, Rotary Club, and Elks Club.
 Other possible sponsors include employers, parent/spouse employers, trade associations, banks, credit unions, corporations, schools, and churches.

 Depending on the route your career takes you, loan forgiveness programs may become an opportunity.
 Your federal loans may qualify through the Public Service Loan Forgiveness program (more info at www.studentaid.ed.gov).
 Also, your future employer may offer this opportunity.

-Our Admissions Counselors can talk with you about the various ways to fund your education.
+Our Admissions Specialist can talk with you about the various ways to fund your education.